YahooArchive/mojito-shaker/docs/shaker_example.rst

 Shaker running on our App
 ##########################

-Now we understand the internals of our application, let's see how it behaves on build time and on runtime.
+Now that we understand the internals of our application, let's see how it behaves at build time and at runtime.

 Build time
 ------------
-Running shaker is really simple the only thing you have to do is execute the shaker command:
+To run shaker, execute the shaker command:
   ``mojito shake``

-The parameters shaker accept are simple:
+Shaker accepts the following commands:
   - ``--context`` - Specify the context environment which Shaker will pick up
   - ``--run`` - After execute shaker, it will run the server (exactly as ``mojito start``)

 If you don't specify a context, shaker will run picking the default configuration (``[master]``).

-Let's assume that we run ``mojito shake --context "environment:test" --run`` which make Shaker generate local rollups and then start the server.
+Let's assume that we run ``mojito shake --context "environment:test" --run``.
+This will make Shaker generate local rollups and then start the server.
+Shaker will take the following steps:
-This is what's Shaker is going to do step by step:

   1. It will analyze all your application files, looking for Mojits and within mojits all autoloads, assets, binders, views...
   2. It will compute all the dependencies for binders, all the dimensions for assets and generate metadata information,